Consolidated Appropriations Act, 2021: Negotiations

 On December 18, a 48-hour stopgap bill was passed to keep the government funded through the weekend, with a one-day stopgap bill passed to prolong voting until that Monday, December 21.

-At the request of Senator Pat Toomey (R-PA), the bill was modified to require congressional approval of future emergency lending through the Fed, and to rescind about $429 billion in unused CARES Act funding.
+At the request of Senator Pat Toomey, the bill was modified to require congressional approval of future emergency lending through the Fed, and to rescind about $429 billion in unused CARES Act funding.

 In order to pass the bill more quickly, Congress used H.R.
 133, previously the United States-Mexico Economic Partnership Act, as a legislative vehicle, amending the bill to contain its current text.

 Challenges

 During the last few days, logistical challenges arose as the bill, which consisted of some 5,500 pages of text, proved difficult to physically assemble due to printer malfunctions and a corrupted computer file.
 The file, representing the education portion of the bill, posed a problem in that all portions had to be combined into one overall file.
-Senator John Thune (R-SD) remarked, "Unfortunately, it's a bad time to have a computer glitch."
+Senator John Thune remarked, "Unfortunately, it's a bad time to have a computer glitch."
 The delays meant that the two votes in Congress were delayed late into the evening of December 21.

 Several members of both parties voiced unhappiness with such a large bill being presented to them with little time to understand what was inside it.
 Representative Alexandria Ocasio-Cortez wrote, "It's not good enough to hear about what's in the bill.
 Members of Congress need to see & read the bills we are expected to vote on," and compared the process to "hostage-taking", while Representative Michael Burgess said, "This is a tough way to legislate, to save everything til the very end and then pass a very large bill."
 Senator Ted Cruz tweeted that the whole process was "ABSURD".